TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 vmlinuz*
 initrd.img*

 You can optionally remove "quiet splash" in the `linux` command which will turn of the splash screen and show you the helpful system start up messages.
+Being able to see those messages may make your life easier and is recommended.